Healthy Homes Assessment Waipawa

 Home Assessments Waipawa for Rental Properties

-There are a myriad of concerns to be able to examine during a house inspection to determine whether your rental property meets the requirements of the Healthy Homes Standard.
-The most common are:
+There are numerous things to check during the home inspection to determine whether your rental property meets the minimum requirements of the Healthy Homes Standard.
+There are a few examples:

-The consequences of not having a Healthy Home in accordance with The Residential Tenancies Act and consequently getting on the wrong side of an ruling on tenancy services ruling can have a significant impact for landlords and property managers.
-For specialist guidance, contact us today to book your rental properties house assessment.
+The consequences of not having a Healthy Home with regard to the Residential Tenancies Act and consequently getting on the wrong side of an Tenancy solutions ruling can have a significant impact for property managers and landlords.
+For specialist advice get in touch today to schedule your rental properties home evaluation.

 home assessments for rental properties